 - Spell My Name with an "S": In Warcraft II his name was given as Uther Lightbringer, without 'the'.

-- Voice of the Legion: Like other paladins in Warcraft II his voice echoed.
+- Voice of the Legion: Like other paladins in Warcraft II speaks with an echoing voice.

 - What the Hell, Hero?: Calls out Arthas for his willingness to cull the people of Stratholme.
 He later calls him out again for murdering his own father during their confrontation, after Arthas had turned to the Scourge.